zenml-io/zenml/examples/seldon_custom_pytorch_deployment/README.md

 models in production.
-But sometimes the standard [model deployment with Seldon Core](../seldon_deployment) is not enough either because our model flavor is not supported by the seldon pre-packaged servers or we need extra custom processing operation before or after the prediction.
+But sometimes the standard [model deployment with Seldon Core](../seldon_deployment) is not enough either because our model flavor is not supported by the seldon pre-packaged servers or we need extra custom processing operations before or after the prediction.

 ## Overview